LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Conclusion

 \section{Conclusion}

-In this paper, we identify the limitations of current CDSR methods and propose a novel framework, LLM-EDT, to address these limitations.
-Specifically, to alleviate the imbalance issue while introducing less noisy samples, we propose the transferable item augmenter to generate effective items for transferring information across domains.
-Then, a dual-phase training framework is introduced to empower the domain-specific thread with the domain-shared background to mitigate the transition issue.
-At last, we devise the domain-aware profiling module to generate fine-grained user profiles and align them with the domain-shared user representation.
-Comprehensive experiments are conducted on three public datasets, validating the effectiveness of LLM-EDT.
+In this paper, we identify the limitations of current CDSR methods and propose a novel framework, LLM-EDT.
+Specifically, to alleviate the domain imbalance issue while introducing less noise, we propose the transferable item augmenter to generate items for transferring information across domains.
+Then, we introduce a dual-phase training framework to empower the domain-specific thread with the domain-shared background, thereby mitigating the domain transition issue.
+At last, a domain-aware profiling module is designed to generate fine-grained user profiles and align them with the domain-shared user representation.
+Comprehensive experiments on three public datasets validate the effectiveness of our proposed LLM-EDT framework.